Gluten-Free Margarita Pizza

 - 2 eggs

 - Pizza Ingredients

 - 4 ounces mozzarella cheese

 - 1⁄8 cup Nature's Eats Sun Dried Tomatoes

 - 1⁄8 - ¼ cup pizza sauce

-Preheat the oven to 350 degrees.
-Use a pizza pan or baking pan lined with parchment paper or cellophane liner.
+- Preheat the oven to 350°F. Use a pizza pan or baking pan lined with parchment paper or cellophane liner.

-Form dough into a ball, then place on baking sheet.
+- Form dough into a ball, then place on baking sheet.
 Either with your hands or a rolling pin roll out the dough.
 If it begins to stick, place a little more tapioca flour on dough and rolling pin.
 Be sure the rolling pin is completely dry and continue to roll out into the desired shape.
-Roll the dough to ⅛ -¼ thickness.
+Roll the dough to 1⁄8-¼ inch thickness.

-Increase oven temperature to 425 degrees.
-Place the pizza back into the oven for another 12-15 minutes until all cheese is melted and edges are golden brown.
+- Increase oven temperature to 425°F. Place the pizza back into the oven for another 12-15 minutes until all cheese is melted and edges are golden brown.
 If you prefer that the cheese is browned broil the pizza at the end for an additional 1-2 minutes.
 Add some fresh basil on top once pizza is done and drizzle it with olive oil.